sergiogf93/EXI/README.md

 * /saxs/config.js
 * /mx/config.js

-It allows to use different configuration for different techniques.
+It allows to use different configuration for different techniques/beamlines.

-This is the format of the file is JSON
+The format of the file is JSON and it looks like this

 ```json
 {